maflcko/b-c-gui-translations-review/reviews/lt.md

         <source>Paste address from clipboard</source>
         <translation>Įvesti adresą iš mainų atminties</translation>

 YES
-The translation "Įvesti adresą iš mainų atminties" means "Enter address from clipboard," which is inaccurate because "Paste" implies inserting the copied content, not manually entering it.
-A better translation that correctly conveys "Paste address from clipboard" would be:
+The Lithuanian translation "Įvesti adresą iš mainų atminties" means "Enter address from clipboard".
+The verb "Įvesti" is "enter" or "input," whereas "Paste" should be translated as "Įklijuoti."
+The remainder of the translation is correct.

+Correct translation:
 Įklijuoti adresą iš mainų atminties
 ```